Temperature dependent ARPES of the metallic-like bands in Si(553)-Au: Experimental

 Photoemission measurements were performed with a non-monochromatized duo-plasmatron He-discharge lamp.
-The base pressure of the analysis chamber was $\approx$7$\times$10$^{-11}$ mbar at low temperatures.
-The operational pressure in the analysis chamber was p$\approx$6$\times$10$^{-10}$ mbar to 1$\times$10$^{-9}$ mbar (due to the Helium gas and evaporates from the cryostat depending on the temperature) and a spot size of about 1.5$\times$2mm$^2$.
-The operation conditions were optimized for emission of the He-I line at h$\nu$ = 21.22 eV.
+The base pressure of the analysis chamber was $\approx$7$\times$10$^{-11}$ mbar.
+The operational pressure in the analysis chamber was p$\approx$6$\times$10$^{-10}$ mbar to 1$\times$10$^{-9}$ mbar (mainly due to the Helium partial pressure but also due to evaporates from the cryostat depending on the temperature, see pressure in Fig. \ref{Fig:ARPES_T_proc} (a) middle panel).
+We used the He-I line at h$\nu$ = 21.22 eV.
 The energy resolution of the spectrometer was 25 meV.
-Despite a residual gas filter for the He-gas-line, the sample is prone to degradation under the pressure of the He-lamp.
-To guarantee defect-free samples, for measuring the temperature dependence, we, therefore, performed a thermal refresh procedure as described above before each ARPES measurement.
+Despite a residual gas filter for the He-gas line, the sample is prone to degradation under the pressure of the He-lamp.
+Therefore, we performed a thermal refresh procedure as described above before each ARPES measurement.

 The measurement procedure is illustrated in Fig. \ref{Fig:ARPES_T_proc} (a).
-The sample was thermalized for about 1h at 10K before the measurement.
-A resistive heater cartridge controlled the temperature ramp on the manipulator by a PID-controller using sensor B. See the lower panel of Fig. \ref{Fig:ARPES_T_proc} (a).
-Sensor A is a silicon diode near the cooling head, sensor B about 10 mm away from the sample.
+Before the measurement, the sample was thermalized for about 1h at 10 K. See the lower panel of Fig. \ref{Fig:ARPES_T_proc} (a).
+Sensor A is a silicon diode near the cooling head, and sensor B is about 10 mm away from the sample.
 The refresh described above was applied after each measurement step.
 The upper panel of Fig. \ref{Fig:ARPES_T_proc} (a) shows the read-back of the current source doing the refresh by direct current heating.
 In the middle panel of Fig. \ref{Fig:ARPES_T_proc} (a), one also sees a slight rise in pressure, especially for low T, when the refresh is done.
 After the direct current heating sequence, the temperature reached the base temperature after around 2 mins, as inferred from the low temperatures (see Fig. \ref{Fig:ARPES_T_proc} (a), inset of the lower panel).
 The sample was then given 5 min. for reaching equilibrium before starting the ARPES acquisition at the read temperature.
-For analysis, the normalization is by the photon-dose: each spectrum was obtained with the same parameters, i.e., the same current of the He-discharge lamp and the same counting time.
+For analysis, the normalization is by the photon dose using the same current of the He-discharge lamp and the same counting time.